What can I do

-In speaking to the report in June 2020, our local ward member Cllr Steve Davis paid tribute to the long and consistent work by this campaign to bring about this result.
+In speaking to the ETS Committee in June 2020, our local ward member Cllr Steve Davis paid tribute to the long and consistent work by this campaign to bring about this result.

 Public service can be tough and people often to forget to thank our Councillors when good decisions are taken.
-Please consider writing to our local Councillors so that they know how you feel, but keep them honest: we need them to follow through, to design and deliver the scheme.
+Please consider writing to our local Councillors so that they know how you feel, but keep them honest: we need them to follow through, to monitor and enforce the scheme.
 Click here for more details.
-There's a draft letter that you can use, or write your own if you'd prefer.

 Become a volunteer

 Print a parking disc

 Please print and display inside your windscreen a copy of the Surrenden Area Local Resident parking disc.
-By displaying this disc it will help show that you support the campaign and indicate which local cars are having to park outside other people’s houses.
+By displaying this disc it will help show that you support the campaign and the designation of Zone 10.

 Get active on social media